quotient-ai/quotient-docs/data-collection/tracing/examples/openai_financial_research_agent/README.md

 # Financial Research Agent Example

+**NOTE:** This example is pulled and adapted from the OpenAI Agents SDK Examples [here](https://github.com/openai/openai-agents-python/tree/main/examples/financial_research_agent).

 This example shows how you might compose a richer financial research agent using the Agents SDK.
 The pattern is similar to the `research_bot` example, but with more specialized sub‑agents and a verification step.

 The flow is: